markshust/falcon/README.md

 ## Introduction

-DEITY Falcon is a platform agnostic, stand-alone but modular library to be used with any e-commerce platform.
+DEITY Falcon is a platform agnostic PWA, stand-alone but modular library to be used with any e-commerce platform.

 #### Technologies inside